-Spanish 2, Intermediate
+Spanish 2, Intermediate - A&B

-Credits: 1 Prerequisit res: Spanish 1 is essential for success Grade: 10,11,12
+Prerequisites: Spanish 1 is essential for success

 Your passport to global opportunities awaits!
 Be marketable by completing two or more years of Spanish to compete for jobs, colleges, and scholarships.
 You will expand on your knowledge of the language and culture.
 You will enhance your speaking, listening, reading, and writing abilities on a variety of new topics with the addition of past experiences.
 You will be able to continue to discover products and practices to help you understand global cultural perspectives.